All Photos: Bigwin Island Golf Club

-Thanks to its stunning natural beauty, abundant wildlife and numerous friendly towns and cities, Canada has long held a spot on the list of the world’s top travel destinations.
-Currently ranked in the number seven position, international visitors are drawn here to see sights like Niagara Falls and Whistler ski resort, as well as to visit the dramatic shorelines of its spectacular east and west coasts.
+Thanks to its stunning natural beauty, abundant wildlife, and numerous friendly towns and cities, Canada has long held a spot on the list of the world’s top travel destinations.
+Consistently ranked in the top 10, international visitors are drawn here to see sights like Niagara Falls in Ontario and Whistler ski resort in beautiful British Columbia, as well as to visit the dramatic shorelines of its spectacular east and west coasts.

-Canada has also earned a name for itself as a leader in the fast-growing luxury lifestyles market, too – thanks in no small part to its being one of the planet’s safest and most sought after places in which to live, work… and, of course, play.
+Canada has also earned a name for itself as a leader in the fast-growing luxury lifestyles market, too.
+This is thanks in no small part to its being one of the planet’s safest and most sought after places in which to live, work… and, of course, play.

 When it comes to leisure and relaxation, few regions of this vast country can match the magic of Muskoka Ontario, also affectionately known as ‘Cottage Country’.
 Famous as the summer go-to destination for the wealthy, including celebrities and elites from the tech world and industry, this sprawling area of pristine lakes, rugged granite outcrops and oh-so-many trees – all of it less than two hours north of Toronto, Canada’s biggest city – has been a big draw for visitors in search of the great outdoors for well over a century.